How-Are-You-Doing/How_Are_You_Doing_BE/README.md

 ## Friends

-## Get all friends of a user with a status of pending
+## Get all users a user is following with a status of pending
 get 'api/v1/friends?request_status=pending'
 or
 get '/api/v2/friends?request_status=<status>&user=<google_id>'

+# v1 response
  ```
 {
     "data": [